almic/zombie-game/README.md

 # ANGRY TODOS

+- [ ] Add special ammo for the revolver only
 - [ ] Make recoil rotation origin marker work
 - [ ] Make bolt rifle scope have input for magnification and focus, also compute magnifications so they are accurate.
 And reticle setting if bullet wind/ drop is added.